awsdocs/aws-elemental-medialive-user-guide/doc_source/creating-a-channel-step3.md

 You can change this behavior: for **Input loss behavior**, choose **Input Loss Behavior**\.
 The default values are shown in the fields that appear\.
 Change the fields as needed\.

+## Motion graphics configuration<a name="channel-config-mgi"></a>

+Optional feature\.
+You can enable the motion graphics overlay feature\.
+For more information, see [Working with motion graphics overlays](feature-mgi.md)\.

+## Nielsen configuration<a name="nielsen-configuration"></a>

+Optional feature\.
+You can configure a MediaLive channel to convert Nielsen watermarks to ID3 metadata\.
+For more information see [Converting Nielsen watermarks to ID3](feature-nielsen-id3.md)\.

-## Timecode Configuration<a name="timecode-config"></a>
+## Timecode configuration<a name="timecode-config"></a>

 Global configuration settings\.
 This section lets you specify the timecode for the output\.
-This timecode does not have to be the same as the timecode that you specified for the input \.
-The input timecode fields are used to notify MediaLive what timecode is present in the input, so that MediaLive can find it, and read it or apply it correctly\.
-The output timecode fields are used to specify the timecode format that MediaLive must apply to the output\.
+For more information about configuring the timecode, see [Timecode configuration](timecode.md)\.

 ## Logging<a name="channel-logging"></a>

 Optional feature\.
 You can enable logging of activity on this individual channel\.
-For detailed information about this feature, see [Monitoring Using Amazon CloudWatch Logs](monitoring-with-logs.md)\.
+For detailed information about this feature, see [Monitoring a channel using Amazon CloudWatch Logs](monitoring-with-logs.md)\.

 To enable logging, choose a log level other than **DISABLED**\.
 The levels are listed from least to most verbose\.